BettercareHealth/bettercare/intrapartum-care/test-8.md

 	-	Condoms
 20. When would be the most appropriate time to insert an intra-uterine contraceptive device after delivery?
 	-	Immediately after delivery
-	-	Two weeks postpartum
+	-	2 weeks postpartum
-	+	Six weeks postpartum
+	+	6 weeks postpartum
-	-	Not earlier than three months postpartum
+	-	Not earlier than 3 months postpartum